 |Why I started running:

 Peer pressure. in 7th grade, cross country was the first organized school sport offered to us.
 After a week of peer pressure, I went out.
 After two weeks, most of the people that talked me into going out had quit.
 I kept at it for bragging rights, ended up winning district.
-I continued to run through Jr and Sr High School because of the success I had, and through college.
+I continued to run because of the success I had.
 I found out years later that running was in the family blood; Dad was a 4:07 miler in college around 1950.